ericdnbn/cnn-image-classifier-melanoma/README.md

   <img src='images/biopsy.jpeg' width=400 height=200 />
 </p>

 When it comes to clinically diagnosing skin lesions, medical professionals often misdiagnose benign lesions as being suspicious for malignancy.
-According to a study published in April of 2021 in the Dermatology Research And Practice journal, while 99.06% of the lesions clinically diagnosed as benign were actually benign, just 82.85% of all benign lesions were identified (https://www.hindawi.com/journals/drp/2021/6618990).
+According to a study published in April of 2021 in the Dermatology Research And Practice journal, while 99.06% of the lesions clinically diagnosed as being benign were actually benign, just 82.85% of all benign lesions were identified (https://www.hindawi.com/journals/drp/2021/6618990).
 This results in an inefficient use of resources.
 A study published in the Journal Of Clinical Oncology in June of 2018, estimated that biopsies of benign lesions cost between $624 million and $1.7 billion over the course of a year (https://ascopubs.org/doi/abs/10.1200/JCO.2018.36.15_suppl.e18903).

 Given those facts, a model could be used to identify misdiagnosed benign lesions, and therefore reduce the number of biopsies taken of benign lesions.